PSeitz/lz4_flex/README.md

 ## TODO
 - High compression

-## Migrate from v0.10 to v0.11
+## Migrate from v0.10 to v0.11.1
-0.11 inverts `checked-decode` feature flag to `unchecked-decode`.
-Previously setting `default-features=false` removed the bounds checks from the `checked-decode` feature flag. `unchecked-decode` inverts this, so it will needs to be deliberately deactivated.

-To migrate, just remove the `checked-decode` feature flag if you use it.
+To migrate, just remove the `checked-decode` feature flag if you used it.